Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - I was shocked by the doctor’s **lack of compassion**.
     - Practice compassion toward others and toward yourself.

+## Compel

+- To force someone to do something
+    - The law **compels employers to provide** health insurance.
+    - She **felt compelled** to resign because of the scandal.
+- To make people have a particular feeling
+    - His performance **compelled the audience’s attention**.

 ## Compensation ⭐

 - Something that makes a bad situation better, Repayment